Emir Ahmed Buhari Tomb

 Person in the Tomb

-Seyyid Emir Ahmed-i Buhari, born in 1445 in Bukhara, was a descendant of Husayn.
-Affiliated with the spiritual lineage of Mahmud-i Fağnevi and Ubeydullah Ahrar, he was one of the prominent figures of the Naqshbandiyya path.
+Seyyid Emir Ahmed-i Buhari was born in Bukhara in 1445 and was descended from Husayn, the grandson of the Prophet Muhammad.
+In Sufism, he belonged to the spiritual lineage of Mahmud-ı Fağnevi and Ubeydullah Ahrar and was one of the leading figures of the Naqshbandiyya path.

 About the Mausoleum